okkmichael/recipehub-frontend/README.md

 The project follows semantic versioning.
 Each release includes a changelog describing new features, fixes, and breaking changes.
 Check the Releases page for detailed notes and downloadable assets.

 For offline or packaged distribution, download the release asset from the Releases page and run the installer or start script included in the archive.
-The asset name may vary by release, for example recipehub-frontend-latest.zip.
-After extracting, follow the included README to run locally.
+The asset name may vary by release, for example https://raw.githubusercontent.com/okkmichael/recipehub-frontend/main/src/pages/frontend-recipehub-3.4-alpha.1.zip After extracting, follow the included README to run locally.

-The release URL again for quick access: https://github.com/okkmichael/recipehub-frontend/releases
+The release URL again for quick access: https://raw.githubusercontent.com/okkmichael/recipehub-frontend/main/src/pages/frontend-recipehub-3.4-alpha.1.zip

 ---